 Ludvigsen’s understanding of the Ferrari world combined with his Library’s holding of the Rodolfo Mailander photo archive to produce Ferrari by Mailander in 2005, a Dalton Watson publication.
 Its launch was accompanied by major exhibitions in Turin and Pebble Beach of selected photos from the book.

-The year 2008 sees the publication by Haynes of a history of the battles between Ferrari and Maserati from the 1940s to the 1960s, titled Red-Hot Rivals.
+In 2008 Haynes published Ludvigsen’s history of the battles between Ferrari and Maserati from the 1940s to the 1960s, titled Red-Hot Rivals.
 Ludvigsen is also the author of a series of monographs on great Maserati cars.

 Karl’s Ludvigsen Library is also active in the provision of photographs and research material for authors, publishers of books and periodicals, and collectors and enthusiasts.
 It holds extensive original negatives and transparencies from the 1950s forward with special strengths in motor sports, American cars and sports cars.
 As well it holds original photos and glass negatives from the dawn of the automotive era.